Ashley Pauley, Studio Director

 Sharon Dorsey, Volunteer Coordinator/ Art Facilitator

-Sharon Dorsey has been involved in the local art scene in Columbus for many years.
-She has participated in numerous exhibitions locally and around the country and is proud to have her artwork in collections world-wide.
+Sharon Dorsey has been involved in the local art scene in Columbus for many years and is proud to have her artwork in collections world-wide.

 Her artwork often blurs the line between art and craft.
 She uses a blend of traditional craft supplies, found items, and occasionally taxidermy supplies to assemble detailed fine art pieces.

-In addition to creating her signature puppets, plush items, and art dolls, she also likes to create paintings and customize vinyl toys.
-Her work leans toward the dark and creepy, but often incorporates an uplifting message.
+In addition to creating her signature puppets, plush items, and art dolls, she also enjoys painting and writing.
+Her work leans toward the dark and creepy, but often incorporates an intentional uplifting message.